Laura Hall (politician): Committees

+Hall serves as President of the National Black Caucus of State Legislators.

 Personal life

 Hall was married to the late Dr. John W. Hall.
 She has two children.

 2009 special election

 Republican Paul Sanford defeated Hall in the special election to fill the District 7 State Senate Seat vacated earlier this year when the incumbent Parker Griffith was elected to the United States House of Representative representing Alabama's 5th Congressional District.
 Hall continues to represent District 19 after re-elections in 2010 and 2014.

 2018 general election

 Hall defeated Samuel Greene in the Alabama House of Representatives District 19 Democratic primary election with 86.04% of the vote.